What time do the ducks race?

 What happens to all the ducks after the race?

-Volunteers collect the ducks from the River, then volunteers from Heartland Coca Cola crate them up and send them on to the next race.
+Volunteers collect the ducks from the pond, then our friends from Heartland Coca Cola crate them up and send them on to the next race.

 Once I adopt a duck, do I get to keep it?